 If you would like to support the appeal, you can:

 🌱 Send any spare seed directly to the Lemon Tree Trust for distribution later in the year – email [email protected] for a postal address

 🌷 Donate directly to the Seed Appeal online: https://lemontreetrust.org/donate/

 What will the Gardener to Gardener Appeal fund?

 - Emergency seed drops to refugee and IDP camps across the Kurdistan Region of Iraq

 - Family gardening activity development to keep people busy and active at home during the pandemic

 - Home Garden Kits for families to support families to start a home garden

 Thank you to…

-The Land Gardeners for donating profits from the first issue of their new pop-up magazine to our Appeal.
+⭐ The Land Gardeners for donating profits from the first issue of their new pop-up magazine to our Appeal.
 In this beautiful digital magazine, The Land Gardeners share what to plant and how to grow in lockdown.
-You can also read about Erin Benzakein’s favourite pink flowers, Paul Bangay’s most-loved garden book, ReGen Farming’s words of wisdom on seeds, and much more.
+Plus, read about Erin Benzakein’s favourite pink flowers, Paul Bangay’s most-loved garden book, Kay Baxter’s words of wisdom on seeds, Charlie McCormick on chicken love and much more.
 ‘THE LAND GARDENER – The Love Issue’ is £15.
 Gifting options are available so why not treat yourself or a loved one.